jliagouris/UCDS/syllabus.md

 # Course Syllabus: CS 591 L1 "User-centric Systems for Data Science" (Fall 2020)

 **Instructor Name**: John Liagouris
-**Office Location**: 111 Cummington Mall, 138R <br />
+**Office Location**: 111 Cummington Mall, 139 <br />
-**Course Time & Location**:	Tue/Thu 9:30-10:45, CAS B20
+**Course Time & Location**:	Tue/Thu 9:30-10:45, FLR 121
 **Office Hours**: TBD

 ## Courseware
-- We will use the [course website](https://jliagouris.github.io/UCDS20/) to maintain an up-to-date [class schedule](https://jliagouris.github.io/UCDS20/lectures.html).
+- We will use the [course website](https://jliagouris.github.io/UCDS/) to maintain an up-to-date [class schedule](https://jliagouris.github.io/UCDS/lectures.html).
-- We will use [Piazza](https://piazza.com/bu/fall2020/cs591l1/home) for discussions on course topics, as well as questions and clarifications regarding the assignments.
+- We will use [Piazza](https://piazza.com/bu/fall2021/cs591l1/home) for discussions on course topics, as well as questions and clarifications regarding the assignments.
 You may also post on Piazza if you have any question on course logistics.

 ## Course Description
 CS 591 L1 will be taught in the style of a graduate course that requires reading research papers and independent exploration of the material.